CygnusDAO/core/README.md

 </p>

 <br />
-Cygnus uses its own oracle which returns the price of 1 LP token in USDC using Chainlink price feeds.
+Cygnus uses its own oracles which returns the price of 1 liquidity token in USDC using Chainlink price feeds.
 By using third party reliable price feeds, the oracle calculates the <a href="https://blog.alphaventuredao.io/fair-lp-token-pricing/">Fair Reserves</a> of each LP token.
 This technique is used to price liquidity tokens of protocols such as:

 * Balancer
 * UniswapV2